alexdevero/alex-devero-blog/__drafts__/draft--weakmaps.md

 const myObj3 = {}

-// Add three new key-value pairs myWeakMap.set(myObj1, 'This is first object.') myWeakMap.set(myObj2, 'This is second object.') myWeakMap.set(myObj3, 'This is third object.')
+// Add three new key-value pairs myWeakMap.set(myObj1, 'I am not quite sure about this guy.') myWeakMap.set(myObj2, 'This is a baller.') myWeakMap.set(myObj3, 'We fired this guy a month ago.')

 // You can also chain set() methods